Galaxy Note 9 Aug. 9 launch date and all your Note 9 rumors here

 We'll try not to draw too many parallels about the early Note 9 launch.

 Unfortunately, the invitation doesn't provide a heck of a lot of clues about what we'll see inside the phone.
-It focuses on a button, likely the Bixby button or a power/lock button, that's rendered in a yellowy gold color.
-There's no suggestion of a stylus, dual cameras or even the device's shape.
+It focuses on a button, rendered in a yellowy gold color.
+This could be a button on the side of the phone, or it could show a close-up of the S Pen stylus itself.
 Mysterious, indeed...

 It will almost surely be called the Galaxy Note 9

-Note: Editor's note: This article was originally published June 13 and updates frequently.